Dania02525/rai_node_front/README.md

-### Rai Node Front
+### Nano Node Web Front

-A basic frontend to see blocks, peers, current XRB value, and server time per XRB donation.
-This communicates to a RaiBlocks node via RPC, so make sure it is enabled.
-In index.html, you may set the js variables to your needs for node address, server cost, and donation account.
+A basic frontend to see blocks, peers, current NANO value, and server time per NANO donation.
+This communicates to a NANO node via RPC, so make sure it is enabled.
+Rename config.js.example to config.js, then change the js variables to your needs for node address, server cost, and donation account.

 Contributions Welcome!